sarahbellum/Canvas-Flowmap-Layer/README.md

 ## Supported JavaScript Web Mapping Libraries

-Detailed documentation for Esri JSAPI v4 is available at [README-JSAPI-4](./README-JSAPI-4.md).
+- Detailed documentation for **Esri JSAPI v4** is available at [README-JSAPI-4](./README-JSAPI-4.md).

-Detailed documentation for Esri JSAPI v3 is available at [README-JSAPI-3](./README-JSAPI-3.md).
+- Detailed documentation for **Esri JSAPI v3** is available at [README-JSAPI-3](./README-JSAPI-3.md).

-If you are looking for LeafletJS support, there is a Canvas-Flowmap-Layer plugin available at [jwasilgeo/Leaflet.Canvas-Flowmap-Layer](https://www.github.com/jwasilgeo/Leaflet.Canvas-Flowmap-Layer).
-You can also read about it in [this blog post announcement](https://cerebellumaps.wordpress.com/2017/04/20/flow-mapping-with-leaflet/).
+- If you are looking for **LeafletJS support**, there is a Canvas-Flowmap-Layer plugin available at [jwasilgeo/Leaflet.Canvas-Flowmap-Layer](https://www.github.com/jwasilgeo/Leaflet.Canvas-Flowmap-Layer).

 ## Purpose